 - pups can not swim until two months

 I took the video above just recently.
 This behavior would never happen with humans standing around.

-As mentioned up above, each pup has a distinct scent.
-If you were to touch it, the scent could confuse the mother, and she would abandon the pup.
+As mentioned above, each pup has a distinct scent.
+If you touched it, the smell could confuse the mother, and she would abandon the pup.

-If you would approach the lone pup and the mother just so happens to be offshore watching, she might not feel safe to return, thus abandoning the pup.
+If you approach the lone pup and the mother just so happens to be offshore watching, she might not feel safe returning, thus abandoning the pup.

 So I hope you enjoyed the California sea lions of La Jolla!

 Down below are a couple of posts that I have done on this spectacular city of La Jolla,

 Until next time!